inveniosoftware/rfcs/rfcs/rdm-0064-custom-fields.md

 ### Use Cases

-The following use cases will be marked with an emoji at the beginning of the sentence to clarify if it is supported or not.
+The following use cases will be marked at the beginning of the sentence to clarify if it is supported or not.
 If it is not, or not completely, it might be coming in future releases.
 Check the [future work](#future-work) section.

 - :white_check_mark: It is available in InvenioRDM v10
 - :x: It is **not** available in InvenioRDM v10